 - Consider & Choose Your Major – learn about possible educational paths for the career areas you are considering

-- Receive Real World Career Information – learn about job titles and the duties often associated with those positions, and about opportunities within your chosen career areas
+- Receive Real World Career Information – learn about different occupations and the duties often associated with those positions, and about opportunities within your chosen career areas

 - Watch Day in the Life Videos – see what professionals in your chosen job titles actually do

 LLCC students, former students, and alumni (unless you have earned a bachelor’s degree) are able to schedule individualized employment readiness sessions with our Career Services staff.
 (Alumni who have earned a bachelor’s degree are encouraged to contact the career services office of their bachelor’s level alma mater for employment readiness services.)

 When you schedule your employment readiness session, let us know the purpose of your appointment from the list of the following: